 Discover nutrition and lifestyle changes that can make you feel better

-Jeffrey C. Wood, PsyD, lives and works in the San Francisco Bay Area.
-He specializes in cognitive behavioral treatments for depression, anxiety, and trauma, as well as assertiveness and life-skills coaching.
-He can be reached at...
+Jeffrey C. Wood, PsyD, lives and works in Las Vegas, NV.
+He specializes in brief therapy treatments for depression, anxiety, and trauma.
+He also provides coaching for spiritual development, communication skills development, and life-skills coaching...
 Read more